Monday, November 14, 2011

 ...the Luscious Law-Enforcer herself, the Phantom Lady!

-This timely tale (Election Day 2011 is this Tuesday, November 8th!) from Phantom Lady #20 (1948), was probably penned by Ruth Roche and definitely illustrated by Matt Baker.
+This timely tale (Election Day 2011 is this Tuesday, November 8th!) from Fox's Phantom Lady #20 (1948), was probably penned by Ruth Roche and definitely illustrated by Matt Baker.